lbl-srg/obc/specification/source/verification.rst

 The difference in modeled vs. trended results is due to:

 * The difference in the integrator error calculation.
-Modelica CDL model simulation is continuous, whereas the ALC EIKON logic uses a discrete time implementation with a user defined interval
+Modelica CDL model simulation is continuous, whereas the ALC EIKON logic uses a discrete time implementation with a user defined time step;
-* The anti-windup implementation, which is proprietary for the ALC EIKON controller
+* The anti-windup implementation, which is proprietary for the ALC EIKON controller.

-:numref:`fig_coo_coi_val_fun` shows the verification of the implemented consequence.
-It indicates that with the implemented control sequences can capture the same operation as practical.
+:numref:`fig_coo_coi_val_fun` shows the verification of the implemented control sequence.
+It indicates that with the implemented control sequence can capture the same operation as a control sequence implemented in the current practice.

 .. _fig_coo_coi_val_fun:

 .. figure:: img/verification/cooling_valve_withFunnel.*
    :width: 800 px

-   Verification of the cooling valve control signal, with funnel.
+   Verification of the cooling valve control signal with the funnel software.